blessingogbeh/Mobility-Data-Processing-Pipeline-MDPP/README.md

 ```

 In a terminal opened in ./mdpp directory, initialize the terraform configuration "infra_dpp.tf".
 This enables Terraform to be able to track changes in the current configuration module.
-It initializes a working directory and downloads the necessary provider plugins and modules and setting up the backend for storing your infrastructure's state.
+It initializes a working directory, downloads the necessary provider plugins and modules, and sets up the backend for storing your infrastructure's state.
 ```bash
 terraform init
 ```